griest024/PokemonEssentialsEditor/README.md

-# PokemonEssentialsEditor
+# Pokemon Essentials Editor
-Alternative editor for PKMN Essentials RMXP project.
-Written in ruby with GTK2+ using Glade.
+Alternative editor for the Pokemon Essentials project.
+Written in jruby using the JRubyFX gem.